datawire/todo/README.md

 4. Run `forge deploy`

-Note, this last step is a bit of a wart/edge case and should be able to go away at some point.

 5. Change to the tasks directory and do a canary deploy of tasks:
    `cd tasks && CANARY=true forge deploy`

+6. Run `curl <api>/tasks` and `curl <api>/search` to see things work.

+Note, step 5 is a bit of a wart/edge case and should be able to go away at some point.

 The reason this last step is necessary is because the tasks service always has two deployments, the stable deployment, and the canary